kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

        // The root is a leaf
        if (root->isLeaf()){

-          root = nullptr; // also forces the memory held by the shared_ptr<Node> to be deleted.
+          root = nullptr; // also forces the memory held by the unique_ptr<Node> to be deleted.

        } else {
        // recursive remove() case: